 The toolkit also includes a customized health benefit and economic valuation tool, the Environmental Benefits Mapping and Analysis Program - Community Edition (BenMAP-CE).

-Many sources of air pollutants also are sources of greenhouse gases, including power plants and facilities associated with the production of oil and natural gas, and transportation.
+Many sources of air pollutants also are sources of greenhouse gases.
 Control strategies exist that can both reduce air pollution and the impacts of climate change.

 For example, controls for organic compounds will reduce emissions of pollutants that form ground-level ozone and also emissions of methane, a pollutant that has global warming potential.
 Also, measures that lessen the demand for energy (e.g., using more energy efficient products) reduce associated air pollution and carbon emissions from power plants.

 Black carbon is a component of fine particulate matter that has climate warming properties.
-Sources of emissions include diesel engines and brick kilns.
+Sources of emissions include diesel engines, brick kilns and burning of biomass (including burning wood for heating).
 Because fine particle pollution has harmful health effects, controlling emissions of black carbon from these and other sources can have positive impacts on both health and climate.